 - History of Social and Political Thought,

-- Consciousness and Society.
+- Economy, Consciousness, Aesthetics and Society.

 Applications are available online through the Admissions office from mid-October for admission the following September.
 Admission to both the MA and the PhD in Social and Political Thought is for the Fall term (September).
 The program does not admit students for Winter or Summer term start dates.

 Program admission requirements, including links to general guidelines for assessing international degrees and qualifications, can be found here.
 (More detailed information about program requirements for students can be found under the 'Current Students' tab above.)

 Information about the financial support offered to both domestic and international graduate students at York can be found here.

 If you have any difficulties with your SPTH application, please contact the Admissions office at 416 736-5000.
 Questions specific to the SPTH program, may be directed to the Graduate Program Assistant, Judith Hawley (email@example.com).

 Students currently in other graduate programs who are considering transferring to the Social and Political Thought program should be aware that they must seek entry into the program through the admissions process.
 Advanced standing — if applicable — would be adjudicated only after the student is admitted and registered in the program through a petition to the Faculty of Graduate Studies.
 However, please note that advanced standing cannot be guaranteed and courses cannot count towards more than one degree.

 Applications from previous years cannot be resubmitted.
 Letters of reference, statements of interest and writing samples are generally held for one year, and if the information is on file, it can be re-accessed.
 If you wish to use the previous year's supporting documents, please contact the SPTH office by email so that the Admissions office may be notified.